dceejay/RedMap/README.md

     { "action": "addlayer", "name": "myLayer" }   // when a new map layer is added { "action": "dellayer", "name": "myLayer" }   // when a new map layer is deleted

+    { "action": "button", "name": "My Fancy Button" } // when a user defined button is clicked

 All actions also include a `msg._sessionid` property that indicates which client session they came from.
 Any msg sent out that include this will ONLY to that session - so you can target map updates to certain sessions only if required.

 ## Controlling the map